tokoro10g/torqml/README.md

 ### Visualize Data

-You can import numerical data from MATLAB Mat-File and CSV / TSV / SSV to create animations for your models.
+You can import numerical data from CSV / TSV / SSV to create animations for your models.

 ![Visualization](https://github.com/tokoro10g/torqml/wiki/img/viewer_main.png)